dunglas/frankenphp/docs/performance.md

 ## Number of Threads and Workers

-By default, FrankenPHP starts 2 times more threads and workers (in worker mode) than the available numbers of CPU.
+By default, FrankenPHP starts 2 times more threads than the available numbers of CPU.

 The appropriate values depend heavily on how your application is written, what it does and your hardware.
 We strongly recommend changing these values.